-When either pump stops, for any reason, the other pump will stop.
+When either pump stops, for any reason, the other pump stops.

-12.3.5 Valve Controller
+11.4.5 Valve Controller

 Part# ADPT-VALVE-INTERFACE-1 (For one pump) Part# ADPT-VALVE-INTERFACE-2 (For two pumps, includes CBL-TTL-1)

 Provides a control interface for your electronic valves.
 Attach your electronic valves, and the interface will control the activation of the valves.
 The 2 pump interface is used to create a continuous infusion/refill system.